 The Fiducial Follow system enables the robot to follow fiducial markers like this one:

 This is an aruco marker.
 Its a little square image, that like a QR code contains an identifier encoded in the pattern of the marker.
 We use this type of marker a lot on our robots and you’ll encounter them again when you get to the navigation system description.
-With fiducial follow running the robot continuously searches its field of view for a specific aruco marker (number 49 by default).
+With fiducial follow running the robot continuously searches its field of view for a specific aruco marker (number 49 by default which is shown).
 Because the marker is a pre-set size and has a pre-set orientation the robot can figure out how far away it is and even which direction it is pointing!